sebasku/Shopsite/README.md

 As a moderator(access to part of admin panel):

-	Moderator can view/modify/create/delete only stuff that he has access to.
+	Moderator can view/modify/create/delete only stuff that he has access to(assigned to him or created by him).

 TODO:

-	Functionality: user profiles finish ordering
+	Functionality: user profiles, finish ordering

 	Design: throw away media queries and implement bootstrap or something similar (earlier I used media queries simply to test how it works)